kitsec-labs/kitsec-core/README.md

   - path (str): The path to a file or directory.
 Default: ../lists/injector

   Returns:
-  - For each request sent, the program will print the URL and response code if the code is 200.
+  - For each request sent, the program will print the URL and response code if it's 200.
 """
 `````